pantrypoints/sp/content/en/research/countries/china/xi/chapter-09d.md

 and effectively avoids the drawbacks of the old-style party system being limited to party interests, class interests, regional and group interests, and decision-making and governance, resulting in narrow-mindedness and short-sightedness.
-This new type of party system emphasizes both the leadership of the Communist Party of China and the promotion of socialist democracy, and has unique advantages and distinctive characteristics.
+This new type of party system emphasizes both the leadership of the CCP and the promotion of socialist democracy, and has unique advantages and distinctive characteristics.
 The CPPCC is an organization of the united front, an institution for multi-party cooperation and political consultation, an important form of realizing people's democracy, an important channel and special consultative body for socialist consultative